-All students are encouraged to complete a Free Application for Federal Student Aid (FAFSA) online at www.fafsa.gov (http://www.fafsa.ed.gov) well before the applicable deadline.
+All students are encouraged to complete a Free Application for Federal Student Aid (FAFSA) online at www.studentaid.gov well before the applicable deadline.
 All are required to file a new FAFSA each and every year.
-Do not attempt to file a 2021-2022 FAFSA prior to October 1, 2020.
+Although ALL students are strongly encouraged to file their online FAFSA as soon as it becomes available on October 1, 2021, do not attempt to file a 2022-2023 FAFSA prior to that date.